SumitTarafder/sumittarafder.github.io/_pages/teaching.md

 	<a href="https://www.uiu.ac.bd/">United International University (UIU)</a>, Dhaka, Bangladesh <br>
 	<a href="https://cse.uiu.ac.bd/"> Department of Computer Science and Engineering (CSE)</a> <br>

-	I was the primary instructor and coordinator for a wide range of undergraduate-level theory and practical courses during the four and a half year period such as: <br>
+	I was the primary instructor and coordinator for a wide range of undergraduate-level theory and practical courses such as: <br>

 1. CSE-323: Computer Networks <br>
 2. CSE-315: Data communications <be>